Young Clergy Women International is led by a wonderful board of 21 excellent women.

 Julie Hoplamazian is the Associate Rector of Grace Church Brooklyn Heights (Episcopal).
 She is a native Philadelphian and a cultural Armenian, which means she can never choose between cheesesteak and shish kebab.
 In her spare time, Julie can be found at the piano, in the ballet studio, or on the couch soaking up a good story.
 She and her husband, Jeremy, live with their rescued Aussie mutt, Takouhi (“queen” in Armenian), who lives up to her name and rules the roost.

 Lesley Ratcliff serves as Associate Pastor for Children at Northminster Baptist Church in Jackson, Mississippi.
-Lesley Ratcliff spent several years in Exile, also known as Texas, while completing her Masters of Divinity at George W. Truett Theological Seminary before returning to her Mississippi roots.
+Lesley Ratcliff spent several years in Exile, also known as Texas, while completing her MDiv at George W. Truett Theological Seminary before returning to her Mississippi roots.
 Lesley and her husband Brock (Pastor and Mathematics Teacher) are the parents of two human children, Marlow and Mary Alden, and two four-legged children Sophie and Duke (both 60 lb. lap dogs).
 In her spare time, Lesley can be found working algebra problems for fun, reading children’s literature or pretending to be an interior designer.

 Meg Jenista grew up overseas and in a variety of evangelical churches.
-She is a minister with the Christian Reformed Church in North America (CRCNA), ordained as an associate in Kalamazoo, MI in 2008 and now serves as a solo pastor in Washington, DC.
+She is a minister with the Christian Reformed Church in North America (CRCNA), ordained as an associate in Kalamazoo, Michigan, in 2008 and now serves as a solo pastor in Washington, DC.
 She thoroughly enjoys the support, resources and humor of YCWI and is honored to serve on the board.
 Since she lives in walking distance of the Metro and has a ridiculously friendly cat, she’ll issue an open invite to members of the project who want to see the nation’s capital.
 You have a place to stay!

 Sarah Moore is a minister of the United Reformed Church (URC) based in Cumbria, England.
 Currently serving as Cumbria Area President in the first ecumenical county in England working closely with the Church of England Diocese of Carlisle and the Cumbria District of the Methodist Church.
 Ordained in 2005, Sarah has degrees in Theology & Religious Studies, Pastoral Theology, and Counselling.
 Sarah also serves as a Trustee of Churches Together in Britain and Ireland and the global church on the World Council of Churches Central Committee.
 Other interests include cooking, hiking up mountains, real ale and her two cats.